bvr/bvr.github.io/_posts/2011-03-29-perl-web-scrape.md

    - URI
    - Encoding
 ---
+There is something on web that I would like to use.
+The following article goes on how to locate and get web-pages, parse and extract data from it.

 The code below is real-life problem I needed to solve.
 There was nice web [kaloricketabulky.cz](http://www.kaloricketabulky.cz) (calorie tables in